 The knight's move on a chess board is 2 steps in one direction and one step in the other direction.
 Prove that a knight cannot visit every square on the board once and only (a tour) on a 2 by n board. . . .

 Prove that you cannot form a Magic W with a total of 12 or less or with a with a total of 18 or more.

 The country Sixtania prints postage stamps with only three values 6 lucres, 10 lucres and 15 lucres (where the currency is in lucres).Which values cannot be made up with combinations of these postage. . . .

 How many tours visit each vertex of a cube once and only once?
 How many return to the starting point?

-A 'doodle' is a closed intersecting curve drawn without taking pencil from paper.
+Draw a 'doodle' - a closed intersecting curve drawn without taking pencil from paper.
 What can you prove about the intersections?

 Eulerian and Hamiltonian circuits are defined with some simple examples and a couple of puzzles to illustrate Hamiltonian circuits.